mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/index.md

-The Platform External path allows providers to self-serve the integration of Kubernetes components in OpenShift/OKD without the need to modify any core payload and without the need for direct involvement of OpenShift engineering.
+The Platform External path allows providers to self-serve the integration of Kubernetes components in OpenShift/OKD without the need to modify any core payload and without the need for direct involvement of Red Hat engineering.

 What are external cloud providers in Kubernetes?